jeremiah-c-leary/vhdl-style-guide/docs/rule_severity.rst

 Defining Severity Levels
 ------------------------

-VSG supports defini
+VSG supports user defined severity level.
 Any new severity level will follow the same rules as a **Warning** severity.
 It will be reported to the screen, but will not be reported in JUnit XML files and will not force an exit status of 1.

-To set your own severity level, just set the severity on the rule:
+To create your own severity level, create a configuration which defines just the severity level following this format:

 .. code-block:: json